yojoots/libbitcoin-system-wiki/Depreciation-Principle.md

 depreciation-ratio = 102.6% / 110.2% = ~93.10%
 depreciation-rate = 1 - ~93.10% = ~6.897%
 ```
 This is consistent with estimates of capital depreciation.
-While buildings and machinery have low rates of depreciation, food stock is much higher.
+While buildings and machinery have low rates of depreciation, food stocks have much higher.

 > For the period 1960-2000, the three estimates for machinery and equipment are 5.61%, 5.42%, and 5.68%.
 For buildings, the estimates 3.36%, 3.43%, and 3.43%.
 >